Canop/hu.js/readme.md

 ## rgrad

-`rgrad` is a shortcut to create a simple radial gradient
+`rgrad` is a shortcut to create a simple radial gradient.

 #### Example